holochain/docs-pages/src/pages/get-started/index.md

 ##### Running our test

-We can set it up so that only this one test runs, by changing "test" at the beginning of that test to "test.only", then saving that file.
+So as not to run all the tests, and just run the one we just created, change `test` at the beginning of this test to `test.only`.

 Second, lets run just that test.
 In the command line run: